 Focus on What's Really Important

 If you're really serious about creating a simpler, minimal home (and life), then Walton says you need to get back to basics and focus on "what's really important in your life."
 She adds, "In this way, it's not a look.
 It's not minimalism.
 Instead, it's about using values to guide decorating decisions.
-Do we want to focus on sustainability, artistry, or the handmade, for example?
+Do we want to focus on sustainability, artistry, or handmade, for example?
 It's also about honoring ourselves and what we really love as opposed to being seduced by trends or distracted by other ideas on living."

 Make It Meaningful

 If there's one thing that will make any home a happier one, it's meaning.
 Don't forget the power of sentimentality and how simple objects of value can add context, tone, and connection to a space.
 That energy cannot be bought.
 But how do you develop a sense of style to create a meaningful home?
 "True style comes from an authentic place," says Walton.
 "It is not created, but rather it evolves.
-This applies equally to personal style as style at home."
+This applies equally to personal style and style at home."

 The most stylish people and places are the most authentic, she says.
 "They are not trying to replicate someone else's look but are creating their own through the prism of their values and honoring their life story.
 When we tap into our own, we begin the journey to creating a meaningful home environment.
 We stay on track when we allow our values to help guide decision-making processes."